Vahid VahdatAssistant ProfessorArchitecture, Interior DesignDirector, Trimble Technology Lab email@example.com Carpenter Hall 114 PO Box 642220

-Vahid Vahdat is an architect, interior designer, and historian of architecture and urban form.
-His primary field of research is the theory and history of modern architecture and urban space, with an emphasis on non-Western experiences of modernity.
+Vahid Vahdat is an assistant professor of architecture and interior design at WSU’s School of Design and Construction.
+His primary field of research is spatial mediation, with an emphasis on virtual reality and film.
 He is the author of “Occidentalist Perceptions of European Architecture in Nineteenth Century Persian Travel Diaries—Travels in Farangi Space.”
 The book has been commended by reviewers for its “compelling and convincing interpretations […] grounded in archival and architectural evidence.”

 Doctor of Philosophy in Architecture, Texas A&M University.